2017 Has Been A Rough Year For Evangelicals

 "[The argument] that we are in an age of accelerating secularization in America is correct," Galli says.
 "My disagreement is with the idea that politics is the way to get a more Judeo-Christian morality reinstated in America.
 People are thinking, 'If we just pass one more piece of legislation, we'll be getting that much closer to the kingdom of heaven.'
 I just think that's a huge mistake."

 The evangelical movement has also been challenged by the #MeToo movement, one result of which has been an increased willingness of evangelical women to speak out.
-When Senate candidate Judge Roy Moore faced allegations that he had sexually abused young women, the popular Christian writer Beth Moore (no relation) was unsparing in her criticism of those Christians who would ignore such moral flaws in a candidate.
+When Alabama Senate candidate Moore faced allegations that he had sexually abused young women, the popular Christian writer Beth Moore (no relation) was unsparing in her criticism of those Christians who would ignore such moral flaws in a candidate.
 "This idea that God puts up with secret sins from His servants for the greater good is a total crock," she tweeted.

-The association of evangelicals with right wing politics and culture war may also be undermined as younger evangelicals assume leadership positions in the movement.
+The association of evangelicals with right-wing politics and culture war may also be undermined as younger evangelicals assume leadership positions in the movement.

 "When I've traveled to Christian liberal arts schools, I've always been struck by how many students really reject that [evangelical] label," says Molly Worthen, a historian at the University of North Carolina who specializes in the study of evangelical Christians.
 "I think this is particularly common among the millennial generation.
 There is a kind of exhaustion with aggressive, Moral Majority-style politics that has rubbed younger evangelicals the wrong way."